 Volunteering is very rewarding.
 It allows you to donate your time to something you’re passionate about.
 For me, that’s cats.
 I grew up with two loving cats.
 Jasmine is a beautiful calico kitty.
 She will be 16 years old in August.
-She has a little arthritis, but overall she’s doing really well.
+She has little arthritis, but overall she’s doing really well.
 My other cat, Ellie, is a tabby kitty and she’s 10 years old.
-She’s pretty chubby and she hates women.
-Every time my female friends come over, she will hiss or bite at them.
-If it’s a man, she reacts way differently.
-She also loves to drink out of the faucet in the mornings.
+She loves to drink out of the faucet in the mornings.

 Volunteering doesn’t have to take a lot of time out of your schedule.
 The humane society requires volunteering at least twice a month.
-That’s nothing.
-It’s easy to find time to volunteer because usually I do it on Fridays.
 There’s nothing better than going to play with cats after a long week.
 If there is something you’re passionate about, volunteer with that organization!
-It’s really good experience and it’s rewarding in the long run.
+It’s a really good experience and it’s rewarding in the long run.
 Volunteering gives me something to look forward to each and every week.
-Cats are my best friends and I can’t wait to own my own kitties some day.
+Cats are my best friends and I can’t wait to own my own kitties someday.